dgraph-io/dgraph/contrib/systemd/multi-nodes/tests/README.md

 # SystemD Tests

-These are tests to both demonstrate and test functionality of systemd units to managed dgraph.
+These are tests to both demonstrate and test functionality of systemd units to manage dgraph.

 ## Requirements